-There are use cases for each one of the many ways that you can target people, but for the purposes of this article, I am only going to talk about radius targeting.
+There are use cases for each one of the many ways that you can target people, but for this article, I am only going to talk about radius targeting.

 Let's see how this could work.

-When you use proximity targeting (just another name for radius targeting) you shrink the pool of people that can see your ad, substantially.
+When you use proximity targeting (just another name for radius targeting), you shrink the pool of people that can see your ad, substantially.
 Since the people that can trigger your ad is much smaller, you can target more generic terms.
-You can target the term “hotels near me” and rest assured that you won't rack up huge costs overnight.
+You can target the phrase "hotels near me" and rest assured that you won't rack up huge costs overnight.

-You should also keep in mind that there is an added bonus to doing this if your hotel has a restaurant!
-You have a local offering for the community, why not use it!
+Keep in mind that there is a bonus to doing this if your hotel has a restaurant!
+You have a local offering for the community; why not use it!

 Setting Up Location Targeting for Your Hotel

-- Once you are in the AdWords interface, you will want to click the Campaigns tab.
+- Once you are in the Google Ads interface, you will want to click the Campaigns tab.

 - I prefer to create a new campaign, that has a primary focus for location targeting, but you can also edit an existing campaign to add this radius targeting to it.